HajimeNoJosh/project-4-chess-game-API/README.md

 coordinates as an array.
 My Chess client sends those coordinates from a created game that they play.

+I began by writing my relationship schema.
+It was initally a string that I was going to store as an array but I realized I could call it an array in the backend.
+I moved on to my routes.
+I did run a snag for a bit when I neglected to update my server.js.
+I eventually realized this was the issue and promptly fixed it.
+ I found this out with my curl scripts as I was testing my code.
+At this point my backend was done and has more or less stayed the same since.

 In the future I would like to implement a currentState of the game which will also be an array.
 This currentState will be used to show a snapshot of the game.
 I would also like to implement playersTurn (string), gameOver(boolean).
 These will be useful